 All grades for each assessment item will be moderated in accordance with the Faculty of Health moderation policy.

-All lectures will be available to students online.
-Students should view weekly lecture content prior to attending the subsequent practical class (scheduled for the same week).
+All lectures will be live and made available to students on Canvas following the lecture.
+Attendance at lectures is strongly recommended.
+Students should review weekly lectures prior to attending the subsequent practical class (scheduled for the same week).
 On-campus attendance is expected for practical classes and is associated with formal grading for this unit.
-Live tutorials will be conducted via the virtual room to consolidate weekly lecture and practical content, as such, attendance is strongly recommended.

 Required IT skills